 - 13.2.1 The steering wheel must be fitted with a quick release mechanism.
-Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.2.2 The centre of the steering wheel may be no more than 690mm forward of the plane C-C. - 13.2.3 The steering wheel rim must be continuously closed but the shape is free.
+Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.2.2 The steering wheel must be positioned such that at any angle of rotation there is at least 50mm between any part of the steering wheel assembly rearward of the collapsible steering column element and the survival cell and bodywork, when measured parallel to the steering wheel axis. - 13.2.3 The steering wheel rim must be continuously closed but the shape is free.